QwenLM/Qwen2-VL/README.md

 ```

 ### Multi-turn Conversation
-There is an easy way to use Qwen2-VL for multi-turn conversation which supports pure text, single image, multi-images.
+There is an easy way to use Qwen2-VL for multi-turn conversations which supports pure text, single image, multi-images.
 You can use it as follows:

 First copy the class `Qwen2VL`.
 ```python